 Optional Warlock Feature: Summon Tentacles

-One of the players is a Warlock with a bit of a viking theme.
+One of the players in my campaign is a Warlock with a bit of a viking theme.
 After making tentacles miniatures I felt this was a nice flavor optional feature to try out.

 Worked out rules for Travel over Land